 - 8.1.1.
 Pastoral Care is at the heart of loving others and so a core part of being Church at TBC. - 8.1.2.
 It is recognised that Pastoral Care may take many forms and many levels, from the simple greeting/acknowledgment/listening to a more ongoing and intensive relationship. - 8.1.3.
-TBC acknowledges that the key elements of Pastoral Care best practice are as follows and expects those who provide Pastoral Care as part of their role, to abide by them: - Care is based on the needs of the person being cared for. - Agree at the outset what will be offered, the conduct expected and explain confidentiality and boundaries. - Avoid offering care to people in a close relationship to you. - Sensitivity on behalf of the Pastoral Carer. - Effective use of questioning and listening skills. - An awareness of when a Pastoral Carer is getting out of depth and an ability to refer onwards and the need to refer to their Supervisor if in any doubt. - An ability to signpost to appropriate sources of help. - Communicating safely (Section 6). - Praying safely (Section 5.18). - Ability to know what abuse is, recognise possible signs and symptoms and know what to do in cases of abuse or expected abuse (Section 7). - When to refer to the Safeguarding Co-ordinator. - Awareness that Pastoral Care is often a One to One activity (5.17). - An awareness that Pastoral Care should not cause greater suffering. - The need to follow the Code of Conduct (Section 4). - Understanding of confidentiality, trust and data protection (Section 5.4). - Not to create a relationship of over-dependency or romantic attachment. - Be adequately supervised. - Operate The Policy in respect of Gifts (Section 5.2). - If handling money on behalf of another person, e.g.: shopping, maintain full transparency always, e.g.: by keeping receipts.
+TBC acknowledges that the key elements of Pastoral Care best practice are as follows and expects those who provide Pastoral Care as part of their role, to abide by them: - Care is based on the needs of the person being cared for. - Agree at the outset what will be offered, the conduct expected and explain confidentiality and boundaries. - Consider carefully potential conflicts of interest and impact on relationships between the caregiver and care-receiver. - Sensitivity on behalf of the Pastoral Carer. - Effective use of questioning and listening skills. - An awareness of when a Pastoral Carer is getting out of depth and an ability to refer onwards and the need to refer to their Supervisor if in any doubt. - An ability to signpost to appropriate sources of help. - Communicating safely (Section 6). - Praying safely (Section 5.18). - Ability to know what abuse is, recognise possible signs and symptoms and know what to do in cases of abuse or expected abuse (Section 7). - When to refer to the Safeguarding Co-ordinator. - Awareness that Pastoral Care is often a One-to-One activity (5.17). - An awareness that Pastoral Care should not cause greater suffering. - The need to follow the Code of Conduct (Section 4). - Understanding of confidentiality, trust, and data protection (Section 5.4). - Not to create a relationship of over-dependency or romantic attachment. - Be adequately supervised. - Operate The Policy in respect of Gifts (Section 5.2). - If handling money on behalf of another person, e.g.: shopping, maintain full transparency always, e.g.: by keeping receipts.